 - A Jet Set culture turning flight into freedom

 In the 1960s, flying became stylish, and more people joined the skies.
-Passenger numbers quadrupled from 1955 to 1972, so you weren’t watching a luxury reserved for elites; you were seeing mobility expand.
+Passenger numbers quadrupled from 1955 to 1972, so you weren’t watching a luxury reserved for elites.
+You were seeing mobility expand.

 How Commercial Flights Became Affordable